penguinsketch/Automated-Log-Management-Security-Auditing-System/README.md

 The output does not show any `.log` files because of the `-mtime +7` condition, which looks for files older than 7 days.
 Since our test files were created just 5 minutes ago, they do not match the criteria and are excluded from the search results.

 ### ⏰ Phase 3: Automating the System with Crontab
+Instead of manually running the script every day, we can register it as a scheduled task in the system (via Crontab) to automatically execute the log cleanup script every midnight.

+**Method 1: The Standard Approach (Manual Editor)** Open the Crontab configuration editor by running: `crontab -e`

+Scroll to the bottom of the file and append the following line (make sure to replace `/path/to/` with your actual script path): `0 0 * * * /path/to/security_audit.sh`

+#### **Method 2: The Pro Approach**
+In Cloud Security operations, setups are often automated across multiple systems.
+You can use Linux Pipes (`|`) and Redirection to inject the task into Crontab instantly without opening an interactive editor: `(crontab -l 2>/dev/null; echo "0 0 * * * /path/to/security_audit.sh") | crontab -`